Master-Leo/Pandas-Challenge/README.md

 Create a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 #Scores by School Spending
 Create a table that breaks down school performance based on average spending ranges (per student).
-Use your judgment to create four bins with reasonable cutoff values to group school spending.
-Include the following metrics in the table:
+Use your judgment to create four bins with reasonable cutoff values to group school spending, including the following metrics in the table:

 - Average math score